-• The home will describe the procedures related to 24-hour food and beverage access.

-- Staff and residents describe how to access food and beverage between meals. - Evaluators can observe where food and beverages are accessed (self-serve or with assistance) - The home will describe the scheduled mealtimes for serving hot meals and how these times are determined.
+- The home will describe the procedures related to 24-hour food and beverage access.
+Evidence will include: - Staff and residents describe how to access food and beverage between meals. - Evaluators can observe where food and beverages are accessed (self-serve or with assistance) - The home will describe the scheduled mealtimes for serving hot meals and how these times are determined.

 - Staff and residents describe mealtimes. - Specials should be available for at least 2 hours for each meal. - Evaluators observe mealtimes and any posted signs related to mealtimes. - The home will describe how they handle special food requests.

-Staff and residents describe how to get access to special food items not normally stocked.
+Evidence will include: - Staff and residents describe how to get access to special food items not normally stocked.